 So, how do you make family meals part of your weekly routine?

-Plan Ahead – Have a calendar with everyone’s work and activity schedules.
+Have a calendar with everyone’s work and activity schedules.
 Pick at least two days where everyone has time to join a family meal.
-Even if you eat dinner separately and come back to the table after a soccer practice for snack of fruit with everyone, that counts!
+Even if you have to eat dinner separately and come back to the table after a soccer practice for snack of fruit with everyone, that counts!
 Eating breakfast or lunch together over the weekend is another great way to spend time together.